 Cook the spinach.
 Meanwhile, chop the bread into rough dice.
 Warm the milk till it simmers and pour onto the bread.
-The milk shouldn’t submerge the bread, but it’s okay even if it looks you used a bit too much—Squeez out the excess.
+The milk shouldn’t submerge the bread, but it’s okay even if it looks you used a bit too much—Squeeze out the excess.

 Once the spinach is ready, squeeze them to remove as much water as possible, the more water you draw, the less flour you’ll need later.
 Most recipes finely chop the spinach at this point.
-I use a different procedure in which IMO works better.
+However, I use a different procedure in which IMO works better.

 Squeeze the excess milk from the bread and add to the spinach.
 Use an immersion blender to puree the two finely.
 Add two pinches of salt.

 Break the eggs in a bowl, stir together with a fork till mixed and add to the spinach mixture.
 Stir well.

 Start adding the flour one tablespoon at a time.
-The dumpling batter will remain quite runny, but once it starts to come off the bowl’s walls, it is likely ready.
+The dumpling batter will remain quite runny, but it is likely ready once it starts to come off the bowl’s walls.
 As a rough indication, use six heaped ones last time.
 It is better to use slightly less flour than too much.
-The best way to test this is to try cooking one or two strangolapreti dumplings.
+The best way to test this is to cook one or two strangolapreti dumplings.